buildonomy/animistic-agency/00_metadata.md

 - "additional authors welcome"
 abstract: |

-  We develop the General Theory of Animistic Agency to represent embedded cognitive agents.
-Animistic Agency provides an identity between objective statements and evaluative statements, thereby strengthening inferences related to intentions and refuting Hume's law.
-This formalism has plausible applications for cognitive science and philosophy, artificial general intelligence alignment, and for the analysis and design of incentive structures within multi-agent organizations such as corporations, governments and markets.
+  Here we introduce the General Theory of Animistic Agency to represent embedded cognitive agents.
+Animistic Agency constructs an identity between objective statements and evaluative statements, thereby strengthening inferences related to intentions, and refuting the is--ought problem (i.e. Hume's law).
+This formalism has plausible applications for cognitive science and philosophy, artificial general intelligence alignment, and for the analysis and design of incentive structures within multi-agent organizations, such as corporations, governments and markets.

 keywords:
 - agency